 NOTE: Most FAFSA filers have the option of using an IRS data retrieval tool when filing the FAFSA.
 The tool is generally available approximately 3-4 weeks after having filed your federal income tax return.
 It is HIGHLY RECOMMENDED that you use the IRS data retrieval tool when completing the online FAFSA.
 Students who do not use the IRS data retrieval tool (or are not able to use the tool because they are ineligible to use it) may be required to to submit verification materials to the school, including a federally-required tax transcript from the IRS.

-Receive a Financial Aid Award Letter via email from the Tepper School Financial Aid Office approximately 10-14 business days after submitting both the FAFSA and the Tepper School Financial Aid Application.
-Incoming students receive their award letters via the email address they have provided on the Tepper School of Business Financial Aid Application.
+Receive a Financial Aid Award Letter via email from the Tepper School Financial Aid Office approximately 10-14 business days after submitting both the FAFSA and the Tepper School Financial Aid Information Form.
+Incoming students receive their award letters via the email address they have provided in their application for admission.
 Continuing students receive their award letters via their Andrew email account.

 Complete Federal Loan Entrance Counseling via www.studentloans.gov using your federal PIN from Step 1 above.
 Be sure to indicate that you are a graduate/professional student.
 When you select your school from the drop down menu, you will have 3 choices for Carnegie Mellon University.
 It is important that you select “Carnegie Mellon University-Tepper” as your school.